eliswanson-db/hls-dbx-reusable-revolution/README.md

 Currently this repo is public so only add things you're comfortable adding.
 We'll convert it once I figure out who is interested in contributing, but previously manually adding permissions for everyone was a huge blocker for involvement.

 If noone else is interested, I'll use it personally.
-If others start to contribute we can split this up into sections and make a searchable catalog rather than just a list.
+I'm making sections in the readme.
+If people start using it I'll add a deployable catalog that starts with a yaml file so we can search in Databricks itself.

 ### Please add an entry below to catalog assets:
 1. AI
   1. 1.
 Simple batch inference examples - Databricks notebook - author: Eli Swanson

 # External asset catalog
 ### Add links here to external assets that don't fit or that you don't feel like adding here.
 1. AI
   1. 1.
 Agents Example from Industry Solutions - https://github.com/databricks-industry-solutions/CareCost-Compass - primary author: Srijit Nair

 # Blog posts and authored content
 1. AI
   1. 1.
 Genie to teams conversational AI - https://medium.com/@caiomsouza/databricks-genie-ai-bi-integrate-to-microsoft-teams-conversational-ai-799db59e7d76 - primary author: Caio Moreno